-As detailed in~\Cref{tab:sota_comparison_detection}, our proposed approach demonstrates a significant leap in performance over current state-of-the-art methods on the GenImage test set.
-The experimental setup is designed to rigorously test generalization: eight models are trained on limited data (2000 samples) from a single generator each, but evaluated on images from all generators.
+As detailed in~\Cref{tab:sota_comparison_detection}, our approach demonstrates a significant leap in performance over current state-of-the-art methods on the GenImage test set.
+The experimental setup is designed to rigorously test generalization: eight models are trained on limited data (1,000 samples) from a single generator each, but evaluated on images from all generators.
 In this challenging scenario, our method is the one that better generalizes across these unseen data distributions, establishing a new state-of-the-art performance by a margin of nearly six percentage points.

-Beyond its accuracy, the primary advantage of our approach lies in its remarkable data and training efficiency.
-The strong results are achieved without a conventional training process; we use a pre--trained SDM and the $k$-NN framework merely requires storing the support set.
-The proposed approach maintains high performance even with a drastically smaller support set.
-When the sample size is reduced by $90\%$, the average cross-generator accuracy on the test set drops by only $1.6\%$ (from $88.1\%$ to $86.5\%$), a result that still outperforms the previous state-of-the-art (\Cref{tab:sota_comparison_detection}).
-This characteristic is crucial for practical deployment.
-In a field where new generative models are constantly emerging, our method provides a scalable and effective solution that does not require cost-prohibitive data generation and retraining cycles.
-Using an NVIDIA RTX 4090, SDM feature extraction required an average of 2.1 seconds, while $k$-NN classification took 0.0003 seconds.
-In contrast, on a CPU (Intel Core i7-9800X @ 3.80 GHz), feature extraction averaged 12.9 seconds and classification 0.002 seconds.
+Beyond its accuracy, the primary advantage of FRIDA in fake image detection lies in its remarkable data and training efficiency.
+The strong results are achieved without any conventional training process: we use a pre-trained SDM, and the $k$-NN framework merely requires storing the support set.
+The method also maintains high performance even with a drastically smaller support size.
+When the support set is reduced by $80\%$ (200 samples, referred to as FRIDA-200 in~\Cref{tab:sota_comparison_detection}), the average cross-generator accuracy on the test set drops by only $1.5\%$ (from $88.0\%$ to $86.5\%$), still outperforming the previous state-of-the-art (\Cref{tab:sota_comparison_detection}).
+In a landscape where new generative models continually emerge, this property is crucial for practical deployment, as it avoids data-intensive retraining cycles.